-After you leave the hospital, contact your doctor if any of the following occurs: Redness, swelling, increasing pain, excessive bleeding, or discharge at the incision siteSigns of infection, including fever and chillsNew abdominal painBack painAny change of color or sensation in your legs or feetBurning, pain, or problems when urinatingNausea or vomiting
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Redness, swelling, increasing pain, excessive bleeding, or discharge at the incision siteSigns of infection, including fever and chillsNew abdominal painBack painAny change of color or sensation in your legs or feetBurning, pain, or problems when urinatingNausea or vomiting

 Abdominal cramps or

 depressionDisorientation or confusionNumbness or tingling in the legsNew, unexplained symptomsCough, shortness of breath, or chest pain

 In case of an emergency, call for emergency medical services right away.